-- (a) The joining fee for membership of the company is \$20 (excluding any GST that may be payable) or, subject to rule 4.6(d), such other amount as determined by the directors from time to time.
-The joining fee is payable within two weeks after being admitted into membership, or such other time as determined by the directors from time to time. - (b) The annual membership fee for membership of the company is \$70 excluding any GST that may be payable) or, subject to rule 4.6(d), such other amount as determined by the directors from time to time. - (c) Annual membership fees are to be paid at such times and in such manner as the directors determine from time to time. - (d) The directors may at their complete discretion: - (i) waive all or some of the fees payable by one or more members at any time; and

-(ii) change the annual fee and joining fee so long as any increase greater than 25% in any one year is approved by the members in general meeting.
+- a) Subject to rule 4.6(b)(ii), annual membership fees are to be paid at such times, in such amounts and in such manner as the directors determine from time to time. - b) The directors may at their complete discretion: - i) waive all or some of the fees payable by one or more members at any time; and ii) change the annual fee and joining fee so long as any increase greater than 25% in any one year is approved by the members in general meeting.

-5 Ceasing to be a member
+5) Ceasing to be a member